ivansafrin/Polycode/BUILD.txt

 ## Building Polycode ##

+### Notes ###

 The Polycode CMake build will look for dependencies installed on the system and by the above dependency build step.
+The only exception to this is SDL for the Linux build, which you must manually install.

+If you want to build documentation, you must have Doxygen installed and in your run path.
+You can get Doxygen from http://www.doxygen.org or install it using a package manager.

 ### Mac OS X and Xcode ###